xKaihatsu/kbj/octr/Octr.md

 ## Generation 2

-Octr begins at generation 2, it's a simple language that accepts octets and allows for comments in the source code.
+Octr begins at generation 2, it's a simple language that accepts octets written in octal and allows for comments in the source code.

 ## Generation 3